Chip maker Intel beats earnings expectations as it pursues rivals

 (MENAFN- AFP)

-US chip giant Intel on Thursday said it made more money that expected in the recently ended quarter as it continued to invest in a "geographically balanced" supply chain.
+US chip giant Intel on Thursday said it made more money than expected in the recently ended quarter as it continued to invest in a "geographically balanced" supply chain.

 "We delivered a standout third quarter, underscored by across-the-board progress on our process and product roadmaps; agreements with new foundry customers, and momentum as we bring AI everywhere," said Intel chief executive Pat Gelsinger.

-Intel reported revenue of $14.2 billion was 8 percent less than the amount seen in the same quarter a year earlier, but ahead of forecasts.
+Intel reported revenue of $14.2 billion, which was 8 percent less than the amount seen in the same quarter a year earlier but ahead of forecasts.

 Net income tallied $300 million, compared with $1 billion profit in the same period in 2022, earnings figures showed.